kimsejas/PostgreSQL-WM-Food-Delivery/README.md

 # Database Design Process

 We began brainstorming by thinking of entities such as students, drivers, and restaurants.
-Then we developed relationships to connect entities such as student orders, where studets can have many orders but a single order can only be attributed to one student.
+Then we developed relationships to connect entities such as student orders, where students can have many orders but a single order can only be attributed to one student.
 Below is a screenshot of the brainstorming notes.

 <img width="599" alt="Screenshot 2023-12-18 at 8 57 39 PM" src="https://github.com/kimsejas/PostgreSQL-WM-Food-Delivery/assets/109777428/aeb50cb1-a7a0-4228-8460-c73a17f00ecc">